 If the clubbing scene is more your thing, to start off the party, Jiggy Bar run booze cruises from 1pm – 7pm on Wednesday and Saturdays.
 For nightlife, bars take it in turns hosting big party nights and will close at 3am when all the others will shut at 1am.
 Recent government initiatives (which I will mention below) may have affected the weekly party schedule so it’s best to ask around and check what is happening before you get yourself all dressed up and raring to go!

-One of the downsides of a small island that has rapidly increased its tourism in a short period of time, is the control of litter and waste management.
+One of the downsides of a small island and rapidly increased its tourism is litter control and waste management.
 Gili Eco Trust work hard to help preserve the island’s beauty the best it can and have educated some local establishments to follow suit.
-If you visit, please bear this in mind and use the recycling bins provided and say no to plastic as often as you can.
-For more information on other conservation and environmental initiatives Gili Eco Trust have introduced, please take a moment to click here.

 The Gili Islands are a 30 minute fast-boat ride away from Lombok and 2 hours by speedboat from Bali (Padang Bai or Sanur).
 If you wanted to island hop between Gili Air, Meno & Trawangan, it will take you around 20 minutes to travel between each one using the local “Island Hopper” boat.